Date of Award

 Scholarly Commons Citation

 Vyas, Manan Ajay, "Numerical Simulation of Mode Transition in a Hydrogen-Fueled Scramjet" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 208.